Astroger/RA_Handbook/README.md

 # RA_Handbook
+A Handbook about :
-How I become a student who know nothing.
+How I become a student who know nothing about Radio Astronomy.